Everybody knows you don't leave the table when you're on a heater.

 Papi is a bad mother fucker indeed.
 Just add another feat to the legend of Big Papi.
 Rob Bradford said it and it's true, with no proof of Ted William's 502 red seat HR it's pretty cool to have documented evidence of this.
 I just wish there was video footage, I wouldn't put it past the Boston PR-ed Sox to jam a ball up there just to make headlines.

 However when it comes to David retiring, I do believe he will not play next year, the foot issues are real.
-But I mean it seems pretty obvious he can still swing the bat, plus he's a DH that does have to account for something.
-I'm not the only one who thinks the foot stop shouldn't stop him.
+But I mean it seems pretty obvious he can still swing the bat, plus he's a DH that has to account for something.
+I know I'm not the only one who thinks the foot stop shouldn't stop him.
 Look at what the Hit King himself had to say.
 Great line.

 But honestly, I think because he's having SUCH a good year it makes sense to walk away.
 Because although he's been mashing this year, who knows how much will change from age 40 to 41?

-Remember when A-Rod had his renaissance last season? (you probably don't because fuck A-rod) While he only hit .250 but had 33 HR and 86 RBI at 39 years old, this year he's hitting .210 with 9 HR and 29, and he just got kinda hot this week, his numbers were way worse like two weeks ago.
+Remember when A-Rod had his renaissance last season? (you probably don't because fuck A-rod) While he only hit .250 he showed he still can put up the power numbers.
+33 HR and 86 RBI at 39 years old.
+This year he's hitting .210 with 9 HR and 29, and he just got kinda hot this wee.
+His numbers were way worse like two weeks ago.
 Basically I'm just saying you don't know what you're gonna get with Papi next year.
-He'd look like a real ass hole if he came back and hit like .240 with 17 HRs next year.
+He'd look like a real ass hole if he came back and hit like .240 with 17 HRs in 2017.

 The Red Sox are good.
 I shit on them a lot on twitter, but I fucking love the Sox man.
 And this team can hit, they just are extremely shaky when it comes to pitching, so unless they can win games in the playoffs 9-8 I don't see them winning the World Series.
 Obviously that would be the best ending for Papi's career, to go out with a championship, but should the Sox lose before then, the individual season he's having, a potential MVP year, is the next best way to walk away.